boalang/study-template/sample-README.md

 ## Boa Study Template

-This replicaton package utilizes the [Boa Study Template](https://github.com/boalang/study-template).
+This replication package utilizes the [Boa Study Template](https://github.com/boalang/study-template).
 If you want to work with this package beyond simply re-generating the paper's figures and tables, we **strongly** encourage you to utilize [Visual Studio Code](https://code.visualstudio.com/) with the [Boa Language and Infrastructure Extension](https://marketplace.visualstudio.com/items?itemName=Boa.boalang) installed.

 If you have that extension, you can avoid running terminal commands (like `make`) and instead simply open the [study-config.json](study-config.json) file to control what files you download, which analyses you run, etc.  For more details on working with Boa's study template, see the [online documentation](https://github.com/boalang/study-template).

 ------------------------------------------------------